Rafaél de Echagüe y Bermingham

-Rafael de Echagüe y Bermingham (13 February 1815 – 23 November 1915) was the governor of the Philippines from 9 July 1862 to 24 March 1865.
+Rafael de Echagüe y Bermingham (13 February 1815 – 23 November 1915) was a Spanish officer who was governor of the Philippines from 9 July 1862 to 24 March 1865.

 Biography

 Echagüe was born in San Sebastian (Guipúzcoa), Spain on 13 February 1815.
 He was the son of Joaquín Echagüe y Barbería and María Josefa Bermingham Measher.
 He entered the military at the age of eighteen, and in October 1833 he became a sub-lieutenant.
 His first military experience was during the First Carlist War (1833 – 1840), during which he was a field assistant to General Leopoldo O'Donnell.
 During the war, he participated in numerous campaigns, some of which led to injuries.
 For his valor, he was promoted numerous times.

 After the war, he was assigned in Puerto Rico from June 1841 to October 1842.
 He returned to Spain, where he participated in campaigns to quell uprisings throughout the country, and served in numerous military positions.
 He was then assigned to Morocco during the Spanish–Moroccan War (1859 – 1860), where he led a regiment that fought the Moroccans.
 It was during this war that he was promoted as lieutenant general.
 After the war, he was assigned in Valencia, Spain, and eventually in the Philippines.